nathanvda/cocoon/README.markdown

   belongs_to :project
 end
 ```

+> *Rails 5 Note*: since rails 5 a `belongs_to` relation is by default required.
+While this absolutely makes sense, this also means
+> associations have to be declared more explicitly.
+> When saving nested items, theoretically the parent is not yet saved on validation, so rails needs help to know
+> the link between relations.
+There are two ways: either declare the `belongs_to` as `optional: false`, but the
+> cleanest way is to specify the `inverse_of:` on the `has_many`.
+That is why we write : `has_many :tasks, inverse_of: :project`

 Now we want a project form where we can add and remove tasks dynamically.
 To do this, we need the fields for a new or existing `task` to be defined in a partial